-JACKSONVILLE, Fla. -- Marcus Stroud jumped out of his stance, got his 310-pound body well off the ground, extended his long arms and blocked a field-goal attempt during practice.
+JACKSONVILLE, Fla.
+(AP) -Marcus Stroud jumped out of his stance, lifted his 310-pound body well off the ground, extended his long arms and blocked a field goal attempt during practice.

 Stroud then strutted off the field and body-bumped teammate Rashean Mathis.

-Not only was it a solid fourth-down play at the end of a two-minute drill Wednesday, but it was a promising sign that Stroud was recovering perfectly from offseason ankle surgery and ready to return to form following two injury-filled seasons.
+Not only was it a solid fourth-down play at the end of a two-minute drill during Wednesday's practice, but it was a promising sign that Stroud was recovering perfectly from offseason ankle surgery and ready to return to form following two injury-filled seasons.

 "I'm getting there," said Stroud, a three-time Pro Bowl starter at defensive tackle.
 "I'm feeling pretty good about what I'm doing so far.
 I'm definitely not satisfied and definitely have some other things to do.
 I have high expectations for myself this season that I plan to reach if I can stay healthy."